 The file should avoid emotional argument alone.
 It should explain the legal reason, the factual correction, the current purpose of entry and the evidence showing that Turkey can safely admit the person under the requested route.

-Primary public reference points: Presidency of Migration Management - Entry into Turkey, Removal.
+Primary public reference points include the Presidency of Migration Management guidance on entry into Turkey and removal.

 Frequently Asked Questions